-Texas lore holds that the legendary UT football coach Darrell Royal said that there are three things that can happen when you pass the football, and “two of them are bad.”
-There are claims that this was said by other coaches (University of Tennessee coach Robert Neyland, Ohio State coach Woody Hayes, Michigan State coach Duffy Daugherty), but Royal definitely used the saying in 1962 and his association seems strongest.
-Royal liked to run the football.
+Texas lore holds that the legendary UT football coach Darrell Royal (1924-2012) said that there are three things that can happen when you pass the football, and “two of them are bad.”
+There are claims that this was said by other college football coaches (University of Tennessee coach Robert Neyland, Ohio State coach Woody Hayes, Michigan State coach Duffy Daugherty).
+Royal definitely used the saying by at least 1962.

 Wikipedia: Woody Hayes

 Wayne Woodrow “Woody” Hayes (February 14, 1913 – March 12, 1987) was an American football player and coach.
 He served as the head coach at Denison University (1946–1948), Miami University (1949–1950), and Ohio State University (1951–1978), compiling a career college football record of 238 wins, 72 losses, and 10 ties.